ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 7.3.
 BPI Data Orchestration

+Data Orchestration is an automated process for taking siloed data from multiple storage locations, combining and organizing it, and making it available for analysis.

 To accommodate a high-volume, Low Latency environment with many data changes, BPI Data Orchestration has the following requirements:

 #### **[R289]**